urbit/urbit.org-reloaded/content/blog/hackathon-2023.md

 ![Image](https://storage.googleapis.com/media.urbit.org/developers/hackathon/hackathon_logo.svg)

 Our 2023 Hackathon was the most successful Urbit Hackathon we've had.
 The teams worked 8 weeks up to a premiere at Demo Day in Lisbon.
-We were amazed at the high level of the projects they demoed.
-Let's take a look at what they made.
+We were amazed at the high level of their projects.
+Let's take a look at what they created.

 ### Best Overall

-The grand prize winner was **%eyas** by ~migrev-dolseg.
+The Grand Prize winner is **%eyas** by ~migrev-dolseg.

 %eyas is a browser-based text editor for Urbit.
 Powerful but light, it allows you to easily edit files and run code on your Urbit ship from anywhere, including a mobile device.